tveigel/DistanceLight/README.md

 This project can be modified in any way.
 The way I built this was the mosst efficient for me with stuff that I had laying around.
 You don't have to use a breadboard, you can include some other functionalities or make the electronics a bit safer.
 I'm simply providing a minimal idea here.

-**If you enjoyed this project and made someone happy with it consider buying me a coffee, since I am a PhD candidate and this is my main money drain: coff.ee/definetly_human**
+**If you enjoyed this project and made someone happy with it, consider [buying me a coffee](coff.ee/definetly_human), since I am a PhD candidate and this is my main money drain.**

 # ESP32‑S3 Nano Ping – Beginner Edition